 Invest time to come up with an attractive subject line for your users to open your email.
 Here are 9 different types of email subject lines you can use in your next campaign:

-Is your “from name” recognizable and trustworthy to your audience?
-The from name field appears first in most email clients, and most likely if the name is unrecognizable or sounds spammy, your email will not be open.
+Is your “from the name” recognizable and trustworthy to your audience?
+The name field appears first in most email clients, and most likely, if the name is unrecognizable or sounds spammy, your email will not be open.

 So, when is the best time to send your emails?
-Well, it depends on who you are and who you’re sending to.
-The general rule is to send during daytime when people are awake, try to avoid sending your emails over the weekend where most people are busy, and try to avoid Mondays as they are the first working day in the week and usually it's the most hectic day for most users.
+Well, it depends on who you are and whom you’re sending to.
+However, the general rule is to send during the daytime when people are awake, try to avoid sending your emails over the weekend where most people are busy, and try to avoid Mondays as they are the first working day in the week.
+Usually, it's the most hectic day for most users.

-However the ultimate test to determine the best time to send out your emails is by doing A/B testing to send your emails at different times of the day, and keep track of which version gets the highest open rate.
-Doing A/B testing for a few weeks will give you an indication of when is the best time to send your emails.
+However, the ultimate test to determine the best time to send out your emails is by doing A/B testing to send your emails at different times of the day and keep track of which version gets the highest open rate.
+Doing A/B testing for a few weeks will indicate when is the best time to send your emails.

-Not all of your audience are the same, they all are at different stages of the buyer journey, and they all belong to different buyer personas with different goals, behavior, motivation factors, etc. This is where email segmentation and personalization comes into play.
+Not all of your audience is the same.
+They all are at different stages of the buyer's journey.
+They all belong to different buyer personas with different goals, behavior, motivation factors, etc. This is where email segmentation and personalization comes into play.

 According to MailChimp, segmented emails have an open rate that is 14.72% higher than non-segmented campaigns.

 It is essential that you understand and know your email audience.